 For Bachtrack members

-Here is your March 2017 Hot List, hand-picked by our editorial team from the wealth of listings (42 pages!) on 'What's On' section.
+Welcome to your April Hot List, hand-picked by our editorial team from the wealth of listings (36 pages!) on Bachtrack's 'What's On' section.
 The listings should begin with your 'home' city – if you have set one as your most usual concert/opera-going city.
 You can also select other cities as your favourites, so that these should appear next on the list.

 There are plenty of occasions to hear Beethoven's symphonies or Mozart's operas throughout the year.
 But what about the 21st century repertoire?
 Contemporary music lovers often find it hard to quench their thirst for new music.
 Thankfully, some festivals specialise in contemporary music, giving to everyone the opportunity to drink their fill.